 Sunken Treasure Ships

 The area is home to “Pelican Island,” America’s first National Wildlife Refuge, designated by President Theodore Roosevelt in 1903.
 Pelican Island is located in the Indian River Lagoon, with the wider Pelican Island National Wildlife Refuge extending out from the island encompassing around 5,400 acres of protected waters and lands.
-Boat and kayak tours are offered by local operators.
+Local operators offer boat and kayak tours.
 But note: because nesting birds are easily disturbed, visitors are not allowed to get too close or to disembark.

 Surfing Sebastian Inlet